liporuwcha/b___common_code_for_the_framework/README.md

 Auto-completion works !
 But not for fields in a table.
 History works !
 Every sql statement must end with semicolon !
 If the result is long, use PgUp, PgDn, End, Home keys to scroll, then exit scroll with "\q".

+There exist some administrative shortcuts, but I will avoid them and use proper SQL instead.

 ```psql
 \l     List database